pgavriel/moad_cui/README.md

 In-depth explanations for each config value is included in [config/CONFIG_OPTIONS.md](config/CONFIG_OPTIONS.md).
 However, for starting up, I've included a few of the more important ones below:

 - `dslr.camera_ids.{CAMERA_1 ...
 CAMERA_5}`: these are the camera serial ID numbers found on the bottom label of the physical device itself.
 You must enter them manually.
-They are deterministically renamed and reordered at runtime so Camera 5 might become "cam3" in the command line printouts.
+This provides each camera with a consistent deterministic name based on serial number, such that terminal outputs and output files will reflect the camera with the specified serial number (i.e. CAMERA_1 -> cam1).
 For our rig, <u>we set CAMERA_5 to be directly over the object on the vertical axis and CAMERA_1 as the camera closest to side-on view (horizontal axis).</u>

 - `object_name`: Meant to refer to the object currently being scanned, this will also affect the folder name of the directory that the images are output to.
-Example: `"bar-4mm"`
+Example: `"bar-4mm"`.
+Note that this sets the initial object name when the program starts, but can be modified during runtime to scan new objects (see Control Menu).
 - `output_dir`: Refers to the general output directory of where the named object folders will be.
 Example: `atb1`
 - `realsense.rs_info.rs1 ... rs5`: This stores vital information that allows the realsense cameras to work and capture correctly oriented pointclouds.
   - `serial`: This number is 12 digits long and found on the Realsense cameras themselves or the box they are packaged in (ours were under the field S/N) and is used by the realsense SDK to send the commands to capture and save a pointcloud.